ir413/mvp/README.md

 - [Masked Visual Pre-training for Motor Control](https://arxiv.org/abs/2203.06173)
 - [Real-World Robot Learning with Masked Visual Pre-training](https://arxiv.org/abs/2210.03109)

-It includes the pre-trained vision models and RL/BC training code we used for the papers.
+It includes the pre-trained vision models and PPO/BC training code used in the papers.

 ### Pre-trained vision enocoders